ValarMorghulis-faceless/Jian-Yang/README.md

 ![](https://media.giphy.com/media/jEJ5theayezQCwokqp/giphy.gif)

-I made this app using Swift and UIKIt, I did not include lots of files here, because it contained my API key.
+I made this app using Swift and UIKIt, this is very basic app i just did parsing from ML.

 ## Basic info about me